 The second ingredient is millet, a gluten-free grain harvested from certain seed grasses.
 Millet is hypoallergenic and naturally rich in B-vitamins and fiber as well as other essential minerals.

-The fourth ingredient lists alfalfa, a flowering member of the pea family.
-Although alfalfa is more commonly associated with cattle feeds, it can still provide healthy nutrients to any dog food.
+The fourth ingredient is alfalfa, a flowering member of the pea family.
+Although alfalfa is high in protein (18%) and fiber, it’s uncommon to see it used in a dog food.
+This hay-family ingredient is more commonly associated with horse feeds.

 The fifth ingredient is celery.
 Although raw celery can be very high in water, it can still contribute a notable amount of dietary fiber as well as other healthy nutrients.

 The sixth and seventh items are pineapple and strawberries.
 Most fruits can be considered a reasonable source of digestible carbohydrates.
 And they can also provide dietary fiber as well as plant-based vitamins and minerals.

 However, aside from their caloric energy content, fruits are typically of only modest nutritional value to a dog.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 We find no added vitamins or minerals on the ingredients list.
 We would assume these essential nutrients are provided by the food ingredients in the recipe.

 Since this recipe contains a number of organic ingredients, we feel compelled to grant this line a more favorable status as we consider its final rating.